Motionverse/NPC_Agent_Unity/README.md

 2、The second step, you need to have a chatgpt key, which can be obtained on the OpenAI website.It usually starts with ‘sk’.
 ![image](https://github.com/Motionverse/NPC_Agent_Unity/assets/109574037/e3618613-b3cf-48ee-a383-b3872a13f033)

-3、The third step is to obtain the APPID and KEY of the Motionverse platform （www.motionverse.ai） Our Motionverse is mainly used to generate actions and expressions.
+3、The third step is to obtain the APPID and KEY of the Motionverse platform Our Motionverse is mainly used to generate actions and expressions.
+Asia region please visit： motionverse.deepscience.cn Other regions please visit：motionverse.ai

 ![image](https://github.com/Motionverse/NPC_Agent_Unity/assets/109574037/39868509-f432-4dfc-9589-f517a8cf6257)

 Now you can run normally！